Working as a Marmot Tours Guide

 - Proactive work ethic

 - Enthusiastic and approachable

 - Confidence to talk to a group in public

 - Excellent interpersonal skills for working with clients and hotels

-- Some working knowledge of a 2nd European Language: French/Spanish/Italian or German
+- Good working knowledge of a 2nd European Language: French/Spanish/Italian or German

 - Team work skills – you work very closely with your co leader, but also with the Marmot Tours office.